 WHAT HAPPENS IF I COULD NOT PRE-REGISTER ON LINE BECAUSE THE COURSE WAS ALREADY CLOSED?

-The list remains open until the end of the pre-registration period.
-In addition, students must attend the first days of class in the section of their choice.
 There will be shifting during the first classes while students try to work out their course schedules.
 On the fourth day of class, if students are correctly placed they will most probably find room in one of the sections.
 Instructors should try to ensure that most of the students interested in Spanish classes be accommodated.

 **Please note: All Spanish Language courses are independent courses and there are no requirements to take subsequent courses in order to receive credit. **